Group Decision-Making System with Sentiment Analysis of Discussion Chat and Fuzzy Consensus Modeling: Numerical Example - Sample Application

 The group preference value is determined by averaging the preference values provided by the experts (see Table \ref{tab:pref_assess_matrix_2}).

+Fig. \ref{fig_pos_neg} shows examples of messages from the collected dataset with chat discussion.
 For each restaurant in chat messenger, the VADER sentiment analyzer provides a compound sentiment score.
 The compound score is a single metric that ranging from -1 (extremely negative) to +1 (extremely positive).
 Each participant's comment about a restaurant is processed to calculate sentiment scores, as shown in Table \ref{tab:Sentiment_Preference_Score}.
 As seen in Table \ref{tab:Sentiment_Preference_Score}, the sentiment scores for each restaurant are then averaged to determine the average sentiment score for each restaurant.

 After that, using the input values such as voting preference and sentiment preference (see Fig. \ref{fig:fi_pref_fuz}), we simulated and calculated the total preference score using the FIS.
 The total preference values are displayed in Table \ref{tab:total_pref_fuzzy}.